 Do you have a creative and artistic bent?
-Do you enjoy styling friends and family members hair for them?
+Do you enjoy styling friends and family member's hair for them?
 The field of hair styling and hair design is always looking for talented newcomers as every city, town, village, and hamlet in this country offers hairdressing services to the public.
-So if you love to interact with people, making them both feel and look their best, a career in hair design in the District of Columbia just might be right for you!

 State License Requirements